 On this web site you will find information about my professional life.

--- PUBLISHING WORKSHOPS FOR ACADEMIC AUTHORS and TRADE BOOK WRITERS
+-- PUBLISHING WORKSHOPS FOR ACADEMIC and TRADE BOOK AUTHORS

 -- WRITING AND EDITING